Puerto Rico goes to court against debt-restructuring deal

 The deal with several groups of bondholders to reduce debt from some $35 billion to roughly $11 billion requires in part that Puerto Rico legislators pass a bill to issue new bonds.

+Edward Zayas, a board spokesman, told The Associated Press that the board was still in talks with Puerto Rico’s government.

+“There is time to obtain government support in this process, but waiting and not doing anything about it in the interim would be a disservice to the goal of getting Puerto Rico out of bankruptcy,” he said.
+“Puerto Rico needs to exit bankruptcy as soon as possible. to be able to build a foundation for sustainable economic growth and improve the lives of all Puerto Rico residents.”
-The board did not immediately return a message for comment.
-While it did not approve of the deal unanimously, its executive director, Natalie Jaresko, has urged the governor to reconsider her position.

-“It’s unfortunate she doesn’t see the merits of this agreement,” Jaresko recently said.
+While the board did not approve of the deal unanimously, its executive director, Natalie Jaresko, has urged the governor to reconsider her position and said it’s unfortunate Vázquez doesn’t see the merits of the agreement.

 The deal is one of the largest since officials announced in 2015 that Puerto Rico was unable to pay its more than $70 billion public debt load after decades of mismanagement, corruption and excessive borrowing to balance budgets.
 It then filed for the biggest U.S. municipal bankruptcy in May 2017.